 Now that you are attached to the candy-stripers, here's a sad note for you.
 This tiny spider has bagged one for its tea.
-Not sure what this is!
+Not sure what this second one is!
 Now the two-mark treehoppers are moving out, this one into a raspberry cane.
 Funny how its thorn fit in perfectly in the redbud tree, and not too much with the light bluish-green of the raspberry cane.
 Meanwhile, on one of my thistle plants I found two of the Entylia carinata (camel-shaped) treehoppers and an ant which ran when I focused on it.
 It had probably been tending the camel.

 This blue and gold MInettia fly (looking extremely pregnant) was a surprise, even though we had them last year.
 This yellow fly seems to be related, possibly because they share a most pregnant body build.
 These tiny zinnias are the perfect landing place for the tiny hoverfly, whereas this one found the wrong landing place - too close to a Common House Spider.

 This nice robber fly didn't rob us, but actually impressed us with his hairy and prickly legs.
 The stilt-legged fly was back with one leg missing.
 And I can never resist these long-legged flies, with their dainty iridescence.